wadhwaumeshzira/wadhwaumeshzira/README.md

 <br><br>
 <b>▶️ Introduction:</b> <br>
-➖ I'm a passionate Finalyear undergraduate student pursuing BTech in Information Technology at IIIT Bhopal, holding a CGPA of 9.20.
+➖ I'm a passionate Final-year undergraduate student pursuing BTech in Information Technology at IIIT Bhopal, holding a CGPA of 9.20.
 With a deep curiosity for understanding real-world applications of technology, I have consistently excelled academically and practically. <br>
 <br>
 <b>▶️ Leadership Experience:</b> <br>
 ➖ Assistant Coordinator – Training & Placement Cell, IIIT Bhopal: Coordinated placement activities, collaborated with recruiters, and supported students in training initiatives to enhance placement opportunities. <br>